Global Diffusive Expansion of Boltzmann Equation in exterior Domain: Introduction

 Our main result is the justification of the global stability of the equation \eqref{thm1eq}.
-The main contribution of this work is to extend Guo's $L^2-L^\infty$ framework(\cite{Esposito2013}) for a unbounded domain by a new splitting argument of the macroscopic part of the particle distribution.
+The main contribution of this work is extending Guo's $L^2-L^\infty$ framework(\cite{Esposito2013}) to a unbounded domain by a new splitting argument of the macroscopic part of the particle distribution.

-This paper is organized as follows: Section 2 discuss the time integrability of fluid parts.
-Which is purely rely on the time decay of the solution of the fluid equations.
-Section 3 discuss the $L^\infty$ estimate of the equation.
-We propose $L^2-L^6$ splitting method on chapter 4.
-Then, we use energy estimate and iteration method to construct the solution of Boltzmann equation.
+This paper is organized as follows: Section \ref{sec2} discusses the time integrability of fluid parts, which purely relies on the time decay of the solution of the fluid equations.
+In Section \ref{sec3}, we discuss the energy estimate of the linearized problem.
+Section \ref{sec4} discusses the $L^\infty$ estimate of the equation.
+We propose $L^2-L^3-L^6$ splitting method in Section \ref{l2l6split}.
+In Section \ref{sec6}, we will control the nonlinear collision term.
+Then, we use iteration method to construct the solution of the Boltzmann equation in Section \ref{sec7}.